Ghirardi–Rimini–Weber theory: Measurement problem and spontaneous collapses

 Quantum mechanics has two fundamentally different dynamical principles: the linear and deterministic Schrödinger equation, and the nonlinear and stochastic wave packet reduction postulate.
 The orthodox interpretation, or Copenhagen interpretation of quantum mechanics, posits a wave function collapse every time an observer performs a measurement.
-One thus faces the problem of defining what an “observer” and a “measurement” are.
-Another issue of quantum mechanics is that it forecasts superpositions of macroscopic objects, which are not observed in Nature (see Schrödinger’s cat paradox).
+One thus faces the problem of defining what an "observer" and a "measurement" are.
+Another issue of quantum mechanics is that it forecasts superpositions of macroscopic objects, which are not observed in nature (see Schrödinger's cat paradox).
 The theory does not tell where the threshold between the microscopic and macroscopic worlds is, that is when quantum mechanics should leave space to classical mechanics.
 The aforementioned issues constitute the measurement problem in quantum mechanics.

 Collapse theories avoid the measurement problem by merging the two dynamical principles of quantum mechanics in a unique dynamical description.
 The physical idea that underlies collapse theories is that particles undergo spontaneous wave-function collapses, which occur randomly both in time (at a given average rate), and in space (according to the Born rule).
-The imprecise talk of “observer” and a “measurement” that plagues the orthodox interpretation is thus avoided because the wave function collapses spontaneously.
-Furthermore, thanks to a so called “amplification mechanism” (later discussed), collapse theories recover both quantum mechanics for microscopic objects, and classical mechanics for macroscopic ones.
+The imprecise "observer" and "measurement" that plague the orthodox interpretation are thus avoided because the wave function collapses spontaneously.
+Furthermore, thanks to a so-called "amplification mechanism" (later discussed), collapse theories recover both quantum mechanics for microscopic objects, and classical mechanics for macroscopic ones.